Jianxun/ltspice_to_svg/context/memory.md

 - Fix remaining integration test failures
 - Implement missing features (net labels, flags)
 - Improve text rendering calibration
+- Troubleshoot `test_ltspice_to_svg.py` in a new chat
+- Focus on the main conversion test and the no-text test

 ## Key Features
 - Text rendering capabilities: